micahlt/ios-jailbreak-utils/README.md

 ```

 ## The iOS filetree
 For your convenience, I've gone ahead and made a `tree` reading of the root of a checkra1n-jailbroken iPad Pro 12.9in that you can find [here](#) (it's pretty big!).
 Hopefully this will help you not have to look through hundreds of files to edit your device.
+I don't reccommend that you open the file in a web browser, as it's about half a gigabyte.

 ## Editing .PLIST files
 `.plist` files are the core of a jailbroken iDevice.
 They define settings and properties in either binary or XML.
 Don't try to edit your device's binary `.plist` files with a text editor, as that's very dangerous and could brick your device.
 Instead, if you're on Linux, install `plistutil`: